enasequence/ena-snapshot-change-lister/README.md

    https://www.ebi.ac.uk/ena/browser/advanced-search wizard to build up the query.
 This should be the same query for every execution of the tool for a specific snapshot. e.g. --query=dataclass="CON"

-5. downloadData : (Optional) If value is true, the tool will also fetch the data for the new/updated records and save them in a .dat file.

-6. format : (Optional) Used only if downloadData=true.
-Request embl flatfile format (default) or fasta format for downloaded data.

-7. annotationOnly : (Optional) Used only if downloadData=true and format=embl.
-Download only the annotations, excluding sequence lines.

-8. includeParentAccession : (Optional) Valid only for coding & noncoding.
+5. includeParentAccession : (Optional) Valid only for coding & noncoding.
 If true,get parent_accession also from API and include in the output list files.

 e.g. 1